influitive/apartment/README.md

     config.persistent_schemas = ['some', 'other', 'schemas']

 This has numerous useful applications.
 [Hstore](http://www.postgresql.org/docs/9.1/static/hstore.html), for instance, is a popular storage engine for Postgresql.
-In order to use Hstore, you have to install to a specific schema and have that always in the `schema_search_path`.
+In order to use Hstore, you have to install it to a specific schema and have that always in the `schema_search_path`.
 This could be achieved like so:

+    # NOTE do not do this in a migration, must be done
+    # manually before you configure apartment with hstore
     # In a rake task, or on the console...
     ActiveRecord::Base.connection.execute("CREATE SCHEMA hstore; CREATE EXTENSION HSTORE SCHEMA hstore")

     # configure Apartment to maintain the `hstore` schema in the `schema_search_path`
     config.persistent_schemas = ['hstore']

+There are a few caveats to be aware of when using `hstore`.
+First off, the hstore schema and extension creation need to be done manually *before* you reference it in any way in your migrations, database.yml or apartment.
+This is an unfortunate manual step, but I haven't found a way around it.
+You can achieve this from the command line using something like:

+    rails r 'ActiveRecord::Base.connection.execute("CREATE SCHEMA hstore; CREATE EXTENSION HSTORE SCHEMA hstore")'

+Next, your `database.yml` file must mimic what you've set for your default and persistent schemas in Apartment.
+When you run migrataions with Rails, it won't know about the hstore schema because Apartment isn't injected into the default connection, it's done on a per-request basis, therefore Rails doesn't know about `hstore` during migrations.
+To do so, add the following to your `database.yml` for all environments

+    # database.yml
+    ...
+    adapter: postgresql
+    schema_search_path: "public,hstore"
+    ...

+This would be for a config with `default_schema` set to `public` and `persistent_schemas` set to `['hstore']`

 ### Managing Migrations